 Producer responsibility for packaging waste is organised relatively evenly across the EEA states through either competitive or monopolistic PRO systems (Figure 4).
-Denmark, Switzerland and Hungary are the only EEA countries without a conventional EPR scheme.
-While Denmark has opted for the tax-based internalisation of packaging waste management costs rather than setting up an industry-run funding system, Hungary set up the National Waste Management Agency which took over the coordination of the recycling of packaging waste from 1st January 2012 (Expra 2021; PRO Europe 2019).
+Denmark, Croatia, Switzerland and Hungary are the only EEA countries without a conventional EPR scheme.
+While Denmark has opted for the taxbased internalisation of packaging waste management costs rather than setting up an industry-run funding system, Hungary set up the National Waste Management Agency which took over the coordination of the recycling of packaging waste from 1st January 2012.
+In Croatia, EPR for waste packaging is organised via fee payments to a central fund (Expra 2021; PRO Europe 2019).